mcanlas/improv-living-guide/README.md

 Mark Canlas is a software engineer and improvisor living in New York City.
 He has studied improv and musical improv at UCB, Magnet Theater, The PIT, and Reckless Theatre.

-He has been featured in Magnet's Summer 2017 Circuit on Team Boomhauer and in Thank You For Coming Out, an improv show that celebrates the LGBTQ community.
+He has been featured in Magnet's Summer 2017 Circuit on Team Boomhauer and in Thank You For Coming Out, a show that celebrates the LGBTQ community.

 [http://www.markcanlas.com/](http://www.markcanlas.com/)